MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 interface ICoreWebView2ProcessInfo2;
 interface ICoreWebView2GetProcessInfosWithDetailsCompletedHandler;

+// Indicates the frame type used in the `ICoreWebView2FrameInfo2` interface.
+[v1_enum]
+typedef enum COREWEBVIEW2_FRAME_KIND {
+  /// Indicates that the frame is a primary main frame(webview).
+  COREWEBVIEW2_FRAME_KIND_MAIN_FRAME,
+  /// Indicates that the frame is an iframe.
+  COREWEBVIEW2_FRAME_KIND_IFRAME,
+  /// Indicates that the frame is another type of frame.
+  COREWEBVIEW2_FRAME_KIND_OTHER,
+} COREWEBVIEW2_FRAME_KIND;

 /// Receives the result of the `GetProcessInfosWithDetails` method.
 /// The result is written to the collection of `ProcessInfo`s provided
 /// in the `GetProcessInfosWithDetails` method call.